E-commerce has exploded in the past two years as most people remained home and had to shop online.

 Usability is crucial for e-commerce websites, especially when people have numerous options.
-If you do not want customers leaving your website for your competitor, you need to ensure it is user-friendly.
+If you do not want customers leaving your website for your competitor, you must ensure it is user-friendly.
 Here are the must-have features that will make it so.

 Mobile Compatibility and Responsiveness

 The number of people shopping on their mobile devices has been increasing over the years, and research suggests that this number surpassed that of those shopping on their desktops about two years ago.
-Those shopping on a website expect a good experience regardless of the e-commerce shop.
-If not, they are likely to leave and be very reluctant to return.
-The loss of revenue due to this cannot be ignored.
+Shopping on a website expects a good experience regardless of the e-commerce shop.
+If not, they will likely leave and be reluctant to return.
+The loss of revenue due to this must be addressed.

-To ensure your website is mobile responsive, check if it uses any of the tens of tools available.
+To make sure your website is mobile responsive, please check if it uses any of the tens of tools available.
 Google has a great tool that also fits how fast your website is.
 If your website is not responsive, it may be time to have it redesigned.